binghe/pcl-cn/docsrc/chap01/main.md

-# Introduction: Why Lisp? 绪论：为什么是 Lisp？
+# Introduction: Why Lisp? （绪论：为什么是 Lisp？）

 If you think the greatest pleasure in programming comes from getting a lot done with code that simply and clearly expresses your intention,